IT Service Management | ITSM vs ITIL | ITSM Tools List

 - Defined governance structure, roles, and responsibilities.

-Performing all these tasks is doing IT Service Management in Data center to store all the data at one place and disseminate as per the requests.
+Performing all these tasks is doing IT Service Management in Datacenter to store all the data in one place and disseminate as per the requests.

 ITSM Tools List